What is the best CPAP alternative?

 - Disruption to bed partner

-- Travel inconvenience and power requirements
+- Travel inconvenience

 - Psychological resistance to the identity of “CPAP user”